sohjnthn/For-own-learning/README.md

 3. For Python, if we refer to the Google Search - AI Overview, to try to run the three separate page JavaScript classes in a single async function via the main JavaScript file, the three Google Chrome web browser windows (each with one single web browser tab) are run at the same time, using for loops would not delay the next function from executing, with all three separate html reports displaying all respective screenshot images.

-Since it is not possible to actually possible to use JavaScript to separate into sequential parts, then it is only possible to use this method to run separate test steps or test cases at the same time (parallelly, but with incorrect screenshot images, even if the displayed step numbers i are intentionally made to be unique), such as with the following MainWebsites.js
+Since it is not possible to actually possible to use JavaScript to separate into sequential parts, then it is only possible to use this method to run separate test steps or test cases at the same time (parallelly, but with incorrect screenshot images - the step numbers i for each JavaScript file need to start with i, so that the screenshot images for the html reports from the second page JavaScript file onwards would not be blank), such as with the following MainWebsites.js

 const {By, Builder, Browser, Key} = require('selenium-webdriver');
 const FirstGroupOfWebsites = require ('./FirstGroupOfWebsites.js');